-For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex
+For more detailed information exchange, the Microsoft Office Add-In (available from Sparx Systems) provides additional functionality and integration points useful when dealing with complex Requirements.

-Requirements.
+Package: Functional Requirements

+Specification: Online Store Requirements

+F ile: C:\Users\Public\Documents\Online Store Requirements.csv

+Types: Requirement

+Code Page: 65001 (UTF-8)

+Action Import © Export

 Where to find Import and Export Spreadsheets

-Export Spreadsheets

-Use of This feature can be used to import or Import and export Requirements from a CSV file.
+Use of Import and Export Spreadsheets This feature can be used to import or export Requirements from a CSV file.
 Before a tool like Enterprise Architect is installed analysts might have used a Spreadsheet or a table in their favorite word processor to record requirements; these can conveniently be imported using the CSV import facility.
 Alternatively, Requirements sometimes have to be provided to a third party who will typically specify that they want them in a Spreadsheet file; this can be achieved using the export facility.

-The import and export facility is Options to
+Options to Import and Export Spreadsheets The import and specification th mapped to Req import and exp export facility is completely configurable and has a user defined at can be used to determine how fields in the Spreadsheet file are uirements properties in Enterprise Architect including being able to ort fields to and from Tagged Values of the Requirement.